sergiocorreia/reghdfe/Readme.md

 ####  Things to be aware of:

 - `reghdfe` now depends on the `ftools` package (and `boottest` for Stata 12 and older)
 - IV/GMM is not done directly with `reghdfe` but through `ivreg2`.
-See [this port](https://github.com/sergiocorreia/ivreg2_demo/), which adds an `absorb()` option to `ivreg2`.
+See [this port](https://github.com/sergiocorreia/ivreghdfe/), which adds an `absorb()` option to `ivreg2`.
+This is also useful for using more advanced standard error estimates, which `ivreg2` supports.
 - If you use commands that depend on reghdfe (`regife`, `poi2hdfe`, `ppml_panel_sg`, etc.), check that they have been updated before using the new version of reghdfe.
 - Some options are not yet fully supported.
 They include `cache` and `groupvar`.
 - The previous stable release (3.2.9 21feb2016) can be accessed with the `old` option

 #### Future/possible updates

-- Reduce memory usage.
-This is done by loading and processing the data by parts into Mata.
-- Improve inference with more robust VCE options (`avar` package)
 - Add back group3hdfe option

 ## Citation